If

 any number of

-individual examples that throw the whole thing out the window anyway
+individual examples that throw the whole thing out the window as an absolute anyway

 (for